 A new body of “law and political economy” scholarship is emerging to challenge this artificial division between the economy and politics across a wide variety of legal fields.
 This course will explore the predicates and possibilities of this new approach, discussing also what it can draw from and contribute to social mobilization against intensifying inequality, precarity, racialized and gendered injustice, and ecological destruction.

 Part I of the course begins with key theoretical readings that articulate the embeddedness of the economy in politics (e.g., Polanyi, Wood, Robinson), and that describe the role of law in the constitution of markets.
 We will review the key conceptual moves within law and economics and neoliberal thought and consider how they have worked their way into legal thought and helped to naturalize market-mediated and intersectional inequalities.
-We will also review key critiques of neoliberalism and law and economics.
+We will also review key critical moves of the emerging law and political economy framework.

 In the second half of the course we explore legal analysis that takes political economy seriously across a range of subjects.
 We will focus on six topics that are central to intellectual, political, and movement-based efforts to make our legal and social order more just, equal, democratic, and sustainable: antitrust and market coordination; finance and banking; constitutional political economy; abolition and the call to “defund the police”; rebuilding labor power; and building a new politics of care and health justice.
 The topic of the final class will be determined collectively.